The liver breaks down most of the alcohol you drink so that it can be removed from the body.

 Scar tissue replaces healthy cells.
 This means that the liver cannot work properly and can fail.
 Liver failure is a life-threatening condition.

-Cirrhosis may not cause symptoms.
+Cirrhosis may or may not cause symptoms.

 Symptoms of liver cirrhosis include: